syncfusion-content/uwp-docs/uwp/Charts/Technical-Indicators.md

 ## Adding Technical Indicators to the Chart

-Technical indicator merely an another type meta series.
-The following steps illustrates how to add the technical indicators to the chart:
+A technical indicator is merely another type of meta series.
+The following steps illustrate how to add the technical indicators to the chart:

 ### Initializing Indicator

-Create the instance for any technical indicator and add it to the [`TechnicalIndicators`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html#Syncfusion_UI_Xaml_Charts_SfChart_TechnicalIndicators) collection.
+Create an instance for any technical indicator and add it to the [`TechnicalIndicators`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html#Syncfusion_UI_Xaml_Charts_SfChart_TechnicalIndicators) collection.

-Here for instance, the [AccumulationDistributionIndicator](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.AccumulationDistributionIndicator.html) is added.
+Here, for instance, the [`AccumulationDistributionIndicator`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.AccumulationDistributionIndicator.html) is added.

 {% tabs %}